 So [reading] each of us has two roles to play in this game.
 The first is that we represent the community at a bird’s eye level, and we care about its fate.
 The second is to be dispassionate and to introduce dilemmas sort of like scientists conducting an experiment.
 This game asks us to move in and out of those two roles.
 And so we’re not really necessarily embodying a specific character.
 We’re not acting out scenes, it’s not like Microscope.
 Instead we kind of want to represent what the feeling and vibe is in the community.
 That said, there are moments when it will be clear that when you speak, you’re representing a person or a faction inside of the society.
 But that’s not just your default position the whole way through.
 You’re kind of moving between author and actor, back and forth.

-We’ll also opportunities to introduce new issues for the community to deal with.
+We’ll also have opportunities to introduce new issues for the community to deal with.
 This will often happen when we draw new cards or use the action discover something new.
 By dispassionately introducing dilemmas and then returning to our other role as representatives of the community, we can create a tension and make the community’s success feel real.
 If there’s an issue that we struggle with in real life, like whether violence is ever justified, introduce situations that call that into question.

 All right.
 So.
 Before the game begins, we must establish some facts about the community and what its surroundings are like.
 We will begin with a brief discussion, taking two minutes at most — we’ll probably go a little longer than that since there’s five of us instead of four— and we’ll just kind of sketch things out a little bit.
 Each one of us— whenever we introduce a detail— we each get to introduce one detail — add it to the map.
 I will say the map is a little bit already set up because it has the basic shape of Marielda, which again, we’ve previously called the City of First LIght.
 Which is this little chunk of land that’s separated by ocean.